Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 For example, if you designed an agent to move in two dimensions, you could use either continuous or the discrete actions.
-In the continuous case, you would set the action size to two (one for each dimension), and the agent's Policy would create an action with two floating point values.
+In the continuous case, you would set the action size to two (one for each dimension), and the agent's Policy would output an action with two floating point values.
 In the discrete case, you would use one Branch with a size of four (one for each direction), and the Policy would create an action array containing a single element with a value ranging from zero to three.
-Alternatively, you could create two branches of size two (one for horizontal movement and one for vertical movement), and the Policy would create an action array containing two elements with values ranging from zero to one.
-You could even use a combination of continuous and discrete actions, for example using one continuous action for horizontal movement, and a discrete branch of size two for the vertical movement.
+Alternatively, you could create two branches of size two (one for horizontal movement and one for vertical movement), and the Policy would output an action array containing two elements with values ranging from zero to one.
+You could alternatively use a combination of continuous and discrete actions e.g., using one continuous action for horizontal movement and a discrete branch of size two for the vertical movement.

 Note that when you are programming actions for an agent, it is often helpful to